-A 1999 constitutional amendment provides an annual debt service "cap" applicable to future issuances of State general obligations and other State direct obligations payable from the GRF or net State lottery proceeds.
-Generally, new bonds may not be issued if future Fiscal Year debt service on those new and the then outstanding bonds of those categories would exceed 5% of the total estimated GRF revenues plus net State lottery proceeds during the Fiscal Year of issuance.
+A 1999 constitutional amendment provides an annual debt service "cap" applicable to most future issuances of State general obligations and other State direct obligations payable from the GRF or net State lottery proceeds.
+Generally, and except for the additional \$650,000,000 of general obligation debt approved by the voters at the November 8, 2005 election for research and development and the development of sites for industry, commerce, distribution and research and development, new bonds may not be issued if future Fiscal Year debt service on those new and the then outstanding bonds of those categories would exceed 5% of the total estimated GRF revenues plus net State lottery proceeds during the Fiscal Year of issuance.
 Those direct obligations of the State include, for example, special obligation bonds that are paid from GRF appropriations, but exclude bonds such as highway bonds that are paid from highway user receipts.
 Pursuant to the amendment and implementing legislation, the Governor has designated the OBM Director as the State official to make the 5% determinations and certifications.
 Application of the cap may be waived in a particular instance by a three-fifths vote of each house of the General Assembly and may be changed by future constitutional amendments.

-The following table presents a summary of State debt obligations as of May 1, 2005, including the Series I Highway Bonds.
-The General Assembly has appropriated sufficient moneys to meet debt service requirements for the current biennium (ending June 30, 2005) on all of the obligations included in this and accompanying tables.
+The following table presents a summary of State debt obligations.
+The General Assembly has appropriated sufficient moneys to meet debt service requirements for the current biennium (ending June 30, 2007) on all of the obligations included in this and accompanying tables, including the Series J Highway Bonds.